mjbieren/Phylogenomics_klebsormidiophyceae/README.md

 See [TransDecoder](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/tree/main/Scripts/05_Transdecoder) for a more in-depth overview of what we did.

 ## 7. BUSCO II
 Another quality control is to determine if we still are above the completeness threshold (70%).
-This is because we used the single best option, and some of the values dropped a bit. <br/><br/>
+This is because we used the single best option, and some of the completeness values dropped a bit. <br/><br/>
 See [BUSCO_II](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/blob/main/Scripts/06_BUSCO_II/README.md) for a more in-depth overview of what we did.

 ## 8. Decontamination